xplshn/Britto/README.md

 ## License

 This project is licensed under the RABRMS License - see the [LICENSE](LICENSE) file for details.
-A flexible and non-copylefted license.
+A 3BSD-compatible license.